VeryCrazyDog/socketio-gol/README.md

 - Security
 	- Validation on client-sent data
 - Optimizations
-	- Webpack browser side script
+	- Webpack browser side script to allow use of new ECMAScript features on older browsers, and allow minimizing the file size and reduce network usage.
-	- Set up common library which implement common game logic for use in both web browser and server side
+	- Set up common library which implement common game elements for use in both web browser client side and server side.
+This takes the advantage of using JavaScript for full stack development.
-	- Implement cachcing marked by `TODO` in the source code in `server/game.js`
+	- Implement caching marked by `TODO` in the source code in `server/game.js`.

 ## License